 R.J.
 Fletcher: I guess I'll have to turn this place into a parking lot!

 [then Fletcher laughs hysterically]

 R.J.
-Fletcher: So what if I am?
+Fletcher: Who do you think I am?

 [George and Teri make up]